A smartwatch is one of the coolest pieces of technology that you can get, not only for health tracking but for generally using it as a smartphone.

 For example, the Mi Band can last for about 20 days on a single charge.
 But, in exchange for that, they come with a much smaller display and generally fewer features than a full-fledged smartwatch.

 Of course, the exact battery life that you’ll get can significantly differ depending on what’s activated.
-Our Mi Band, for example, can last anywhere from a few days with everything enabled up to more than 20+ with everything disabled.
+Our Mi Band, for example, can last anywhere from a few days with everything enabled to more than 20+ days with everything disabled.

 4: Build Quality and Water Resistance